nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

-**Use case: UC10 - List leaves taken by an employee** **MSS:**
+**Use case: UC11 - List leaves taken by an employee** **MSS:**
-1. User requests to see all the leaves taken by a employee with a specific eid.
+1. User requests SudoHR to list all the leaves taken by a employee with a specific eid.
 2. SudoHR shows all employees taking leave on a specific day.

-3. Use case ends.
+    Use case ends.

 **Extensions**